telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/convert-project.md

 * Download the latest versions available on our website using the __GET LATEST__ button

 * Specify which assemblies your project would use.
-When selecting a UI for WinForms assembly all dependent controls are selected automatically and vice-versa.
+When selecting a Telerik UI for WinForms assembly all dependent controls are selected automatically and vice-versa.

 >note GET LATEST button is available only when there is a newer version released on our web site.
 >